We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 BetterHelp has expanded its services in recent years and now partners with businesses and universities.
 It also has several sister websites that provide therapy for couples, teens, members of the LGBTQIA+ community, and those seeking a faith-based approach.

-Once you’ve been matched with a counselor, you can immediately start messaging them in a private and secure chat room.
+Once you’ve been matched with a counselor, you can immediately start messaging them in a secure chat room.

 The chat room is accessible at any time, as long as your device has reliable internet.
-Messaging isn’t done in real time, so there’s no guaranteed response time from your counselor.
+Messaging isn’t done in real-time, but as soon as you receive a response from your therapist, you will get an email notification.
 As a result, you’re free to message your counselor at any hour of the day.

 Your counselor will reply with questions, guidance, homework, or feedback.
 The app will notify you of their response.